We seem to be in a time where it’s easier to see how people are quick to make generalizations or stereotype people.

-We use generalizations subconsciously to identify people and possible threats, we see someone mumbling to themselves and we wonder, are they on a blue tooth device talking on the phone or are they talking to themselves.
+We use generalizations subconsciously to identify people and possible threats.
+How many times have you seen someone talking to themselves?
+Do you wonder if they on a blue tooth device talking on the phone or are they talking to themselves?
+I do.

 This is how generalizations work for and against us.
-We can make assumptions about people we don’t know based on a personal bias and this changes our interaction with them and our environment.
+People can make a lot of assumptions.
+Especially about people, we don’t know.
+It can be based on a personal bias and can change our interaction with them.

 What we do with this type of generalizations is where things can become dangerous.
 There are many generalizations about groups of people, whether by country, ethnicity, race, creed, or even hair color.